connorn314/connorn314/README.md

 ## 👋 Hi there, I'm Connor

-- 🔭 Take a look a recent full-stack project of mine, [Eventlite (Repo link)](https://github.com/connorn314/Eventlite-Full-Stack).
+- 🔭 Take a look at my [Portfolio Site](https://connorn314.github.io/Porfolio-Site/) or my recent full-stack project, [Eventlite (Repo link)](https://github.com/connorn314/Eventlite-Full-Stack).
-- 🌱 I’m currently re-learning Python.
+- 🌱 I’m currently reading the Rust book at the moment and plan on building my own web server to host my personal projects.
 - 🤔 I’m looking for innovative teams that care about the impact of their product on each of their user's lives.
 - 💬 Ask me about anything!
 - 📫 How to reach me: email me at connorn314@gmail.com or message me on [Linkedin](https://www.linkedin.com/in/connor-norton-318b0a19a/).